-It's like our brain wants confirmation that sleep is actually happening.
+It's like our brain wants confirmation that sleep is happening.

 This leads to an immense amount of monitoring around sleep.

 So basically, what happens is: you go bed and hyperawareness kicks in.
-Then, as soon as you fall asleep, your brain wakes you up to let you know that you did!
+So begins the monitoring.
+Then, as soon as you fall asleep, your brain wakes you up to let you know that you actually did!
 (Never a shortage of paradoxes in insomnia-land.)

-People without insomnia often have these jerks, but they don't even notice because they're not particularly aware of anything happening around their sleep.
+People without insomnia also get these jerks, but they don't even notice because they're not particularly aware of anything happening around their sleep.
 They just go to bed and fall asleep and that's the end of it.

 Now, you’re probably wondering what you can do about them...

-The best way to stop jerking awake at night is to simply allow it to happen.
-Like insomnia, they tend to go away when you no longer pay attention to them.
+The best way to stop jerking awake at night is to simply allow them to happen.
+Sounds impossible I know.
+But like insomnia, they tend to go away when you no longer pay attention to them.

-Insomnia is rooted in a deep fear of not sleeping and how it affects our health and well-being.
+Insomnia is rooted in a deep fear of not being able to sleep and how that affects your health and well-being.
 It’s the fear and resistance to be awake at night that keeps the cycle of insomnia alive.
 The same goes for hypnic jerks —the more we try to avoid them, the more hyperarousal we create.

 When you experience hypnic awareness, you don’t need to do anything about it.
 Allowing it to happen teaches the brain that there’s nothing to fear — no threat to escape.
-When there’s no threat to escape, there’s no hyperarousal, and without hyperarousal, you transition into sleep peacefully.
+When there’s no threat to escape, there’s no hyperarousal.
+And without hyperarousal, your transition into sleep becomes peaceful again.

-I wish that every doctor and sleep specialist I ever saw could read this blog.
-If just one of them had said, ‘yeah, your brain is hyperaroused on the lookout for sleep,' that would have made so much sense to me!
-When you understand what your brain is doing, it’s not so scary anymore.
+I wish that every doctor and sleep specialist I ever saw over the years could read this blog.
+If just one of them had said, "Yeah, your brain is hyperaroused on the lookout for sleep," that would have made so much sense.
+Because it's exactly how I felt.
+When you understand what your brain is doing and why, it’s not so scary anymore.